bilalmirza74/Robot-Gladiators-/README.md

 - Start enemies with a random attack value between 10 and 14.

 - Attack damage is random, using the robot's attack value as an upper limit (for example, if the player's attack is 10, their damage range is 7-10).

+Title: Restructure data with JS objects

+**Description**

+- Create and use JavaScript objects to organize data related to the player and data related to the enemies.

+- Create object methods to perform player actions.